sahithchada/fall_detect/README.md

 <h1> Fall Detection</h1>

-The model predicts the action of people in the scene for every 30 frames.
-Fall detection can be used to trigger other workflows which alert the staff using text message, noise signals, etc.
+This repository contains a model designed to predict human actions in video scenes, specifically focusing on detecting falls.
+The model analyzes video frames in segments of 30 frames and can be used to trigger alerts via text messages, sound signals, or other workflows when a fall is detected.

 ## Requirements
 - Python > 3.6